xsank/webssh/README.md

 Others
 ------
+Now the webssh support `linux` and `mac` OS, it is a little difficult to support `windows 10038` problem...

-Please let me know if you meet any problems.
+Please let me know if you meet any other problems.

 email:xsank@foxmail.com